How does the Habitat Homeownership Program work?

-What is Habitat for Humanity Newark’s relationship to Habitat for Humanity International?
+What is Habitat for Humanity of Greater Newark’s relationship to Habitat for Humanity International?

 We are an independently chartered affiliate of Habitat for Humanity International, the largest nonprofit home builder worldwide.
 Although we work closely with Habitat for Humanity International (HFHI) , Habitat of Greater Newark operates independently of HFHI.
 Habitat of Greater Newark is responsible for raising funds locally to build locally.
 Contributions to Habitat for Humanity of Greater Newark help fund projects in Newark, Essex, Hudson and Union Counties, whereas contributions to Habitat for Humanity International help fund projects abroad.
 Also, Habitat of Greater Newark tithes to Habitat International to help build homes in Haiti and Guatemala.